 Immediately download and install the software patch (Dx mode and RUO mode) on every affected instrument, including each stand-alone instance of the off-instrument LRM for RUO mode on the Dx instruments, while connected to the internet.

-Contact [email protected] for instructions on other ways to install the software patch if you are not connected to the internet.
+Contact [email protected]a.com for instructions on other ways to install the software patch if you are not connected to the internet.

 Immediately contact [email protected] if you suspect your instrument may have been compromised by an unauthorized user.